tactoes/testaco/README.md

 else's.
 When it comes to security-sensitive libraries (authentication springs to mind) there are even [recommendations](https://owasp.org/www-project-proactive-controls/v3/en/c2-leverage-security-frameworks-libraries) that you don't.

+I strongly believe that keeping the libraries your system uses up-to-date should take so little time and require so little skill that anyone on the team should be able to keep on top of the problem using the time it takes to drink their first coffee of the day.

 The long story is [here](docs/longstory-testing.md).